CHH/heroku-buildpack-php/README.md

 time of writing, PHP `5.4.19` would be used in this case.
 This also works for NGINX.

+When a file named `.php-version` exists in the project root, then the PHP version is read from this file instead.

 See also:

 * [Available NGINX Versions][]